Chief Executive Officer

 Suzanne Vincent is passionate about delivering exceptional experiences through proven retail operations practices and technologies.
 She has strong cross-functional relationship skills learned while executing transformational projects for both Fortune 500 companies and small start-ups.
 Suzanne has the unique ability to understand what it is like to work directly with customers as well as building processes from behind the scenes; she understands the facets of both environments.
 Suzanne’s consulting experiences equate to an ability to objectively analyze current environments, develop effective solutions, and deliver them through training development, change management, roll-out delivery and sustainment.
 She has a strong work ethic and is exceptionally detail oriented.
 Suzanne works hard to anticipate obstacles and resolve them in advance to ensure smooth project delivery.

-Suzanne has worked in retail for 30 years and has extensive experience building processes and maximizing efficiencies.
+Through her 30 years in retail, Suzanne acquired extensive experience building processes and maximizing efficiencies.
 She began her retail career as a part time sales associate and gained valuable experience as she moved to home office responsibilities in Finance, Store Operations, and Store Systems.
-Suzanne worked as an Independent Retail Consultant with clients including L Brands, Inc., Gap, Inc., Claire’s, Bare Minerals, Sally Beauty Supply, Lane Bryant, 5.11 Tactical, Once Upon a Child.
+Suzanne worked as an Independent Retail Consultant with clients including L Brands, Inc., Gap, Inc., Claire’s, Bare Minerals, Sally Beauty Supply, Lane Bryant, 5.11 Tactical, and Once Upon a Child.
 She also served in senior level roles with Victoria’s Secret and Jeni’s Splendid Ice Creams.

 Suzanne’s first store systems experience was with L Brands, Inc. when they rolled out an entirely new POS platform to all of their retail brands.
 As part of the 3-year project, she built testing scenarios, validated impacts to financial systems, wrote the store operating manual, developed training materials and trained store managers.
 Since that first experience, she has worked with several other retailers to update their processes, build POS roll-out plans, write new training materials and train the trainers.
 Recently, Suzanne worked with Claire’s, North America and the United Kingdom stores, to test Oracle X-Store and build training and operations documentation.
 Suzanne leads detailed training sessions that also provide an engaging and fun environment.